vantheshark/Flatwhite/Readme.md

 ```

 #### 7/ Revalidate cache
 Even though you can use AutoRefresh or StaleWhileRevalidate to auto refresh cache data.
 Some time you want to remove the cache item after you call a certain method.
-You can use RevalidateAttribute to remove the cache item or some related cache items.
-Decorate the attribute on another method and the cache item will be removed once the method is invoked.
+You can use *RevalidateAttribute* to remove the cache item or some related cache items.
+Decorate the attribute on another method and the cache item will be removed once the method is invoked successfully.
 On example below, when you call method DisableUser, because it has the Revalidate attribute decorated with "User" as the key, all related caches created for method with attribute OutputCache which has RevalidationKey = "User" will be reset.

 ```C#
 public interface IUserService